thisislefa/WebsterWeb/README.md

 ## Conclusion

-Webster™ represents a sophisticated approach to modern web development, balancing aesthetic excellence with technical precision.
+Forerunner™ represents a sophisticated approach to modern web development, balancing aesthetic excellence with technical precision.
 The template provides a foundation that can scale from simple portfolio sites to complex enterprise applications.

 The modular architecture ensures maintainability, while the attention to detail in interaction design creates engaging user experiences.
 This demonstration illustrates the potential of the template, with the full version offering extended capabilities and professional support.